qubic/qubic-cli/README.md

 `./qubic-cli -nodeip 127.0.0.1 -checktxontick 10600000 TX_HASH`

-### Possible exceptions encountered during build on Linux
+### Possible errors encountered during build on Linux
 When building the project, you may encounter the following exception under Linux:

 `$ No CMAKE_CXX_COMPILER could be found.`